 Shipbreaking Yards

-Ship breaking is recycling on a huge scale.
-It's the act of methodically stripping and slicing a huge ship bit by bit until there's nothing left.
 The process itself can be hazardous both to the workers and the environment.
 As a result, most ship breaking has moved away from developed countries towards those with less strict environmental laws or protection for workers.

-As it happens there's a ship breaking operation in Ontario only a few hours from Toronto.
+There's a ship breaking operation in Canada only a few hours from the city of Toronto.
 The city of Port Colborne is home to International Marine Salvage — the only ISO-Certified ship breaking facility in the world.
-At this operation, everything removed is reused.
-Whether it's the steel, winches, chains or old on-board equipment, this company finds a new home for it.

 I visited the site twice in 2005.